- The stock is trading below working capital.

 - By offering multiple services, it is able to retain consumers within the ecosystem.

-Rakuten is one of the leading e-commerce platforms, and the japanese e-commerce market is set to continue to rise at 6% until 2022.
-Rakuten is the also the leading credit card provider in Japan, having recently focused on telecommunication services and is set to shake the Japanese Telecommunication Market.
+Rakuten is one of the leading e-commerce platforms, and the Japanese e-commerce market is set to continue to rise at 6% until 2022.
+Rakuten is also the leading credit card provider in Japan, has recently focused on telecommunication services, and is set to shake the Japanese Telecommunication Market.

 Source: Investor Presentation

 The Launch of Rakuten Mobile was a success, the company’s 4G mobile plan UN-LIMIT plan will provide great value for its customers.
 During the first 3 months after the launch, there were over 1 million applicants.